abdulwaheed76/practices/README.md

 Please read this and follow consistently.
 All are adults here and need not to be reminded every time.
 These things are important and thus written with effort.
 Nothing further needs to be written any further to insist more.

 ## The most important thing
-1. The most importantt thing to do here is be responsible and avoiding mistakes.
+1. The most important thing to do here is be responsible and avoiding mistakes.
 This is the first and one of the most important trait that you should build.
 This does not requires a lot of time.
 It just requires a changed and improved attitude and behaviour.
 1. When one makes a mistake or is less careful (in any way regarding anything), the effects are caparable to ripple effect.
 More people and their time is often also involved.
 Even if not the case, the later tasks (which is based on initial work) is also affected.
 So its best to be careful in start.
 1. Sometimes its also not wise to overdo and cost of being 1000% perfect is higher than the profit.
 Sometimes done is better than perfect.
 But lets not go in that debate. [definition-of-mistake](#definition-of-mistake) is quite clear in this article.

 Links: [definition-of-mistake](#definition-of-mistake), [no-such-thing-as-qa](#no-such-thing-as-qa), [qa-quality-assurance](#qa-quality-assurance), [work-and-self-management](#work-and-self-management), [you](#you)

 Videos: [#self-review](#self-review),

+## General priorities and preferences
+**Top ones to be done first**.
+This is a list on what to do things first if you have multiple things.
+This is general prority list.
+Things may differ case by case of course.
+1. **Delegation** - any tasks on which others' work is dependant.
+It can be, but not limited to
+    1. PRs reviews (you doing PR review of others)
+    2. assigning tasks to others
+    3. explaining tasks to others while you delegate
+    4. actually planning on how to delegate (maybe at start of the day/sprint etc)
+1. Your **old work**.
+    1. Your old unmerged PRs.
+    2. Anything pending, unfinished things (before you move to new things).
+Do not do new things unless old things are concluded.
+1. **Clarity of vision** and strategy for new things.
+1. **Normal tasks** - Notice that your normal/new tasks are at the end of priority.

 ## Day start
 1. Inform manager via discord, at time of sign in (start work)